 4. Archer’s Voice

-Archer’s Voice is pretty painfully cheesy, but it has a lot of heart.
+Archer’s Voice is pretty painfully cheesy but has a lot of heartwarming moments.
 It’s about a girl named Bree who goes to a small town in Maine to escape her traumatic past.
-She meets this hot social pariah named Archer, whose only reason for being rejected is that he can’t speak due to the unspeakable accident.
-Everybody is suitably damaged in this book, but this book works so well because both of the characters had traumatic pasts.
+She meets this hot social pariah named Archer, whose only reason for rejection is that he can’t speak due to an unspeakable accident.
+Everybody is suitably damaged in this book, but this book works so well because both characters had traumatic pasts.

 Neither character was meant to fix the other character’s trauma.
 Archer did some messed up things about 60 percent into the book.
 The two couples have to work together.
 At the end of the book, Archer is still signing.
 He uses sign language to communicate, and he does not regain his voice, which is cute.